vaibhavk1103/PythonGUI_-Applications/README.md

 # PythonGUI_Applicaations.
-These are a set of GUI applications creatded using Python and the Tkinter module in it.
+These are a set of GUI applications created using Python and the Tkinter module in it.